-Ultimately, the CTA is designed to catalyze a movement toward a healthier, more supportive environment for postpartum women, ensuring that their needs are met with urgency and compassion.
-By fostering collaboration among stakeholders, from policymakers to health care providers to communities, the CTA has the potential to transform the landscape of maternal health for the better.
+Ultimately, the Call to Action is designed to catalyse a movement toward a healthier, more supportive environment for postpartum women, ensuring that their needs are met with urgency and compassion.
+By fostering collaboration among stakeholders, from policymakers to health care providers to communities, the Call to Action has the potential to transform the landscape of maternal health for the better.